To keep true to the Galaxy, Samsung kept alive the ability to expand the storage with a micro-SD memory card slot.

 Samsung Galaxy S20 vs. S20+ vs S20 Ultra – Phone Comparison

-Since you’ll likely be using the S20 additional storage for photo and video, here are the photo/video related spec for each camera.
+Since you’ll likely use the S20 additional storage for photos and videos, here are each camera’s photo/video-related specs.

 Specs | S20 | S20+ | S20 Ultra |